 Following is a detailed list of the study procedures.
-All of the study procedures, with the exception of the administration of the IP, are typical components of the clinical care required for a participant with macular edema secondary to CRVO.
+All of the study procedures, with the exception of the administration of the IP, are typical components of the clinical care required for a participant with macular edema secondary to BRVO.
 Examinations are performed at the study visits as indicated in the study flowsheet (Appendix 2).

 - 1. Dispense IP and provide an information sheet outlining instructions on taking IP and concomitant medications and pill diary

 - 2. Drug Accountability Review

-- 3. Evaluation for "improvement," "worsening" and "no improvement" defined in Appendix 3
+- 3. Evaluation for "improvement," "worsening" and "no improvement," as defined in Appendix 3

 - 4. Medical/Ophthalmic History

 - 5. Physical Examination

 - 6. Vital Signs

 - 7. Review of Systems

 - 8. Allergies Assessment

 - 9. Concomitant Medications Assessment

-- 10. Adverse Event Assessment
+- 10. AE Assessment

 - 11. Best-Corrected Visual Acuity (BCVA) and Manifest Refraction using Early Treatment Diabetic Retinopathy Study (ETDRS) Methods

 - 12. Slit Lamp Examination

 - 13. Dilated Fundus Examination

 - 14. Color Fundus Photography (CFP)

 - 15. Intraocular Pressure (IOP)

 - 16. Spectral Domain Optical Coherence Tomography (OCT)

 - 17. Microperimetry

 - 18. Fluorescein Angiogram (FA)

-- 19. Acute Care Panel1
+- 19. Acute Care Panel

-- 20. Hepatic Panel1
+- 20. Hepatic Panel

-- 21. Complete Blood Count (CBC)1 - 22.
-Thyroid Function Test^{1,2} - 23.
-Thyroid Palpation3 - 24.
-Pregnancy Test for Women of Childbearing Potential (serum and urine)^{1, 4} (see Appendix - 1 for definition) - 1 All abnormal values or positive tests will be reported to the participant's primary care physician, with the participant's permission. - 2 Participants with abnormal thyroid function test results will be referred to an endocrinologist. - 3 Abnormal findings during a thyroid palpation will be followed by a referral to an endocrinologist. - 4 Applicable to the BRC sites only: A serum pregnancy test will be performed with 24 hours prior to initiation of minocycline.
+- 21. Complete Blood Count (CBC) - 22.
+Thyroid Function Test - 23.
+Thyroid Palpation - 24.
+Pregnancy Test for Women of Childbearing Potential (serum and urine) (see Appendix 1 for definition) - All abnormal values or positive tests will be reported to the participant's primary care physician, with the participant's permission. - Participants with abnormal thyroid function test results will be referred to an endocrinologist. - Abnormal findings during a thyroid palpation will be followed by a referral to an endocrinologist. - Applicable to the BRC sites only: A serum pregnancy test will be performed with 24 hours prior to initiation of minocycline.
 After initiation of contraception, urine pregnancy tests will be conducted; however, a serum test will be performed anytime a urine test result creates doubt.

-If any medications need to be initiated or altered to address any change in lab values, or symptoms, the participant's primary care doctor will be contacted, or the medical consultant team will be contacted to evaluate the participant and to prescribe the appropriate medications.
+If any medications need to be initiated or altered to address any change in lab values or symptoms, the participant's primary care doctor will be contacted, or the medical consultant team will be contacted to evaluate the participant and to prescribe the appropriate medications.